FZJ-INM1-BDA/siibra-python/README.rst

 Feature queries in ``siibra`` are parameterized by data modality and anatomical location, while the latter could be a brain region, brain parcellation, or location in reference space.
 Beyond the explorative focus of ``siibra-explorer``, the Python library supports a range of data analysis functions suitable for typical neuroscience workflows.

-``siibra`` hides much of the complexity that would be required to collect and interact with the individual paracellations, templates and data repositories.
+``siibra`` hides much of the complexity that would be required to collect and interact with the individual parcellations, templates and data repositories.
 By encapsulating many aspects of interacting with different maps and reference templates spaces, it also minimizes common errors like misinterpretation of coordinates from different reference spaces, confusing label indices of brain regions, or using inconsistent versions of parcellation maps.
 It aims to provide a safe way of using maps defined across multiple spatial scales for reproducible analysis.